-An affected employee or authorized employee representative who files a Notice of Election of Party Status must file the document electronically through the Commission's E-File System if represented by an attorney or non-attorney representative.
-If an affected employee or authorized employee representative is self-represented and has not chosen to use the Commission's electronic filing system, then the Notice should be filed by sending it to the assigned judge.
+An affected employee or authorized employee representative who files a Notice of Election of Party Status must file the document electronically through the Commission's E-File System, unless the judge has granted an exemption to the mandatory e-filing requirement on the grounds that e-filing would place an undue burden on an affected employee or authorized employee representative who is self-represented.
+A self-represented affected employee or authorized employee representative who has received an exemption from the judge should file the Notice by sending it to the assigned judge.
 If a judge has not yet been assigned to the case, then the Notice should be filed by sending it to the Commission's Executive Secretary at the following address: